DemDio/simple-translation-dashboard/README.md

-# simple-translation-dashboard
+# Simple Translation Tool
-Simple tool that creates a dashboard to create key value pair
+## Simply provides the ease of creating JSONs via a ui